 Human, health and social services provide the safety net that is essential to our society.
 Most Oklahomans agree that government has an essential role in ensuring that vulnerable individuals and families can meet their basic needs and are taken care of if they cannot care for themselves.
-Most also believe that government should promote healthy lifestyles and support a public health Basic networks of systems necessary to support community and economic life, such as streets, water... that can reduce public and private costs.
+Most also believe that government should promote healthy lifestyles and support a public health infrastructure that can reduce public and private costs.

 Like all public institutions, health and social services have a long history.
 Limited efforts to care for the least fortunate were provided by local governments starting in the 18th century.
 In the 1800s, states became more involved in social services, particularly in caring for those with mental illness and veterans.
 Federal involvement grew through this period as well, providing pensions for war veterans and their widows.
 All of these programs evolved in the 20th century.
 Pensions expanded into the Social Security system.
 Relief efforts for the poor were expanded at every level of government in the 1920s and 1930s.
 At the same time, public investments in research, vaccinations, and public health campaigns were essential in fighting and eliminating some diseases, which contributed to the 20th century’s dramatic gains in average life expectancy.

 Health and social services are accepted as an essential focus of government.
 At the state level we expect government to provide access to physical and mental health care, operate hospitals, promote health and regulate health care, investigate and combat disease outbreaks, and help look after those with disabilities, seniors, veterans, children, and others who cannot meet their basic needs without help.